exercism/v3/languages/csharp/exercises/concept/user-defined-exceptions/.docs/instructions.md

 - `TestMultiplication()` takes two integers and calls `Multiply`.
 - If all goes well it returns "Multiply succeeded".
 - If an exception is thrown by `Nultiply` this is caught.
-- An error message is returned depending on whether the first of the two operands was negative.
+- The error message returned depends on whether or not both the operands are negative.
 See the examples below for exact text.

 ```csharp
 var cth = new CalculatorTestHarness(new Calculator());